-General Liability policies can be written on either an occurrence basis or a claims-made basis.
-It is very important when buying your insurance policies that you understand the difference between the two.
-There are ramifications to purchasing a claims-made policy that may not be clear at the moment, but can cause serious issues or hidden costs later down the line.
+General Liability policies can be written on either occurrence or a claims-made basis.
+It is very important to understand the difference between the two.
+The sought-after General Liability Policy form is written on an Occurrence Basis and not on a Claims-Made Basis.
+There are significant ramifications to purchasing a Claims-Made policy and we believe you should be aware of what it means as it can cause serious gaps in insurance and or hidden costs later down the line.

 Occurrence: The sought-after form stamped issued and approved by Insurance Service Office Inc. in America is written on an Occurrence Basis.
 If someone is injured today, but a lawsuit is not brought until a future date, say for example 10 years from now, the policy you had in force when the plaintiff was injured will cover the claim.

 Claims-Made: Claims-Made policies are triggered by the filing of a claim.
 If someone is injured today, but a lawsuit is not brought until a future date, the policy you have in place when the lawsuit is brought will cover the claim.
 This works as there is a date called a retroactive date on a claims-made policy.
 The retroactive date is a specific date (day, month, year), usually the date you first purchase coverage and it never changes even in future years.
 The first year’s policy will pick up all potential claims dating back to the retroactive date (one year of potential claims), the second policy period will pick up all claims dating back to the retroactive date (two years of potential claims), the third policy period will pick up all claims dating back to the retroactive date (three years of potential claims) and so on.